dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 #### 📜 **SQL Script:** `03.
 Inventory Turnover Analysis.sql`

-Efficient inventory management is critical for any retail business, directly impacting cash flow and profitability.
-This analysis aimed to understand how quickly purchased products are sold and to pinpoint slow-moving items that might be tying up funds and taking up too much storage space.
+Managing inventory efficiently is essential for any retail business because it directly affects cash flow and profits.
+In this analysis, we focused on understanding how quickly products move from purchase to sale, helping identify items that linger too long on the shelves — which can tie up money and take up valuable storage space.

 <!-----------------#-#----------------->
 ### a.
 Calculating "Days to Sell":
 <!-----------------#-#----------------->
-The main part of this analysis involved figuring out the "Days to Sell" for each unique item at every store.
-This number was calculated by finding the difference in days between when an item was first received and when it was first sold.
-This information was then saved into a new table called `InventorySaleLag` for easy access.
+The key metric here is the “Days to Sell” — how many days it takes for an item to go from the moment it arrives in the store to when it’s sold for the first time.
+To find this, we compared the date the product was received with the date it was sold.
+This calculation was then stored in a new table called `InventorySaleLag`, making it easy to review later.

-While the full SQL code for creating this detailed table is extensive, the core idea involved bringing together purchase and sales data to compare dates.
-This allowed for the calculation of how many days each specific item sat in inventory before its first sale.
+While the full SQL script behind this table is detailed, the basic idea is straightforward: combine purchase and sales data to find the time gap between arrival and sale for each product at every store.

 <!-----------------#-#----------------->
 ### b.
 Identifying Slow-Moving Inventory:
 <!-----------------#-#----------------->
-Once the `InventorySaleLag` table was ready, a straightforward query was used to find items considered "slow-moving."
-For this analysis, an item was flagged as slow-moving if it took longer than 60 days to sell after being received.
+With the `InventorySaleLag` data ready, we ran a simple query to flag slow-moving items — those that took more than 60 days to sell after arriving.
+Identifying these products helps the business take action, like discounting or reevaluating stock levels, to free up cash and space.

 ```sql
 -- Selects inventory items that took longer than 60 days to sell from the calculated data